zhh2005757/vscode-ros/README.md

 > You must build the catkin workspace at least once before the extension will recognise it.

-To start ROS core, use the "ROS: Start Core" command.
+To start ROS core, you can use the `ROS: Start Core` command from the [Visual Studio Code command pallet](https://code.visualstudio.com/docs/getstarted/userinterface#_command-palette).
-The "ROS Core" indicator in the bottom left will show if the core is currently running, and you can click on this to view parameters etc.
+The `ROS Core` indicator in the bottom left will show if the core is currently running, and you can click on this taskbar item to view the status of ROS.

-The first time you open the workspace the extension will automatically create build and test tasks and update the C++ and Python paths.
+The first time you open a ROS workspace the extension will automatically create build and test tasks and update the C++ and Python paths.
 You can re-run this process later using the appropriate commands.

 ## Talk Video